1Dhx/DHXtool/README.md

 1. Run `python DHX.py`
 ___
 ## describtion
-This tool to download libraries and the pkg
+This tool to download libraries and the Pkg

 ___
 ![logotelegram](https://images.app.goo.gl/SFdvjBFjZPkKwXi69)